unlenen/openstack_java_api/README.md

 ## Usage

 You are welcome to use in your projects .
-Any changes or improvement in code line must be pushed to this repository as a branch .
+Any changes or improvement in code line must be pushed to this repository as a branch rather than application.yaml (Property File) .

 ## Swagger URL